jayasurya-mkm/ng-google-one-tap/README.md

   constructor(private onetap: NgOneTapService) { }

    ngOnInit() {
-        this.onetap.tapInitialize(); //Initialize OneTap.
-At intial time you can pass config  like this.onetap.tapInitialize(conif) here config is optional. this.onetap.promtMoment.subscribe(res => {  // Subscribe the Tap Moment. following response options all have self explanatory.
+        this.onetap.tapInitialize(); //Initialize OneTap, At intial time you can pass config  like this.onetap.tapInitialize(conif) here config is optional. this.onetap.promtMoment.subscribe(res => {  // Subscribe the Tap Moment. following response options all have self explanatory.
 If you want more info pls refer official document below attached link. res.getDismissedReason();
            res.getMomentType();